 In some projects landscaping and fencing will be considered.
 Simply installing fencing around a parking lot or a portion of the parking lot will generally not qualify for a façade grant.
-If fencing is part of a larger renovation project, it will be considered only if the fence has extraordinary architectural character such as a wrought iron fence with masonry piers.
+If fencing is part of a larger renovation project, it will be considered only if the fence has extraordinary considered only if the fence has extraordinary architectural character such as a wrought iron fence with masonry piers.
 Common fences such as stockade, bound-on board, picket and chain link would not be eligible for a façade grant.
 Planter or retaining walls should be built of materials of the adjacent buildings.
 Generally, brick or other suitable masonry units would be considered while certain types of interlocking concrete block, landscaping timers, sidewalks, and curbs would not be eligible.